Everyone needs a career plan to follow; it’s not good enough to wander through your working life and take whatever comes your way.

 Other venues for your fox hunt include social media communities, Chambers of Commerce, Boards of Trade and Industry Associations.

-The answer to this question could be: “I will focus my attention to and efforts on connecting with TELUS managers who are on LinkedIn as well as who are members of local communications networking groups”.
+The answer to this question could be: “I will focus my attention on and efforts on connecting with TELUS managers who are on LinkedIn as well as who are members of local communications networking groups”.

 The competition for career positions has never been greater; you need to be able to position yourself as THE most logical choice; you need to separate yourself from the job-hunting herd.